Managing elbow injuries

 Elbow sleeves are supports that wrap around your elbow, usually covering the joint itself, the upper part of the forearm and the lower bicep.
 Some will have gel inserts or strapping attached.

-Elbow sleeves are designed to provide compression to assist the healing process by getting the blood flowing to the joint, as well as stabilising the muscles during movement.
+Elbow sleeves are designed to provide compression to assist the healing process by getting blood flowing to the joint and stabilising the muscles during movement.

-Elbow sleeves are ideal for swelling in the elbow, arthritis, Epicondylitis at any stage, chronic tendinitis and recovery from more severe issues or any fractures.
+Elbow sleeves are ideal for elbow swelling, arthritis, Epicondylitis at any stage, chronic tendinitis, and recovery from more severe issues or fractures.

 Things to look for in an elbow sleeve are:

-• Gel pads which specifically target the medial and lateral tendons.
+- Gel pads that specifically target the medial and lateral tendons.
 Anything that provides a massaging effect will help a lot.

-Sometimes, chronic issues which affect the elbow require rigid support, something that prevents too much movement of the elbow.
+Sometimes, chronic issues that affect the elbow require rigid support, which prevents excessive movement of the elbow.

-Restrictive braces are ideal as they’re designed to prevent hyperextension, dislocation or overstraining of the elbow joint.
-They’re best used for injuries like fracture recovery, dislocation, hyperextension and tendon/nerve impingement as well as conditions like osteoarthritis, Ehlers-Danlos Syndrome and other connective tissue disorders.
+Rigid braces are ideal as they’re designed to prevent hyperextension, dislocation or overstraining of the elbow joint.
+They’re best used for injuries like fracture recovery, dislocation, hyperextension and tendon/nerve impingement, as well as conditions like osteoarthritis, Ehlers-Danlos Syndrome and other connective tissue disorders.

 When looking for a restrictive brace, some ideal features are: